Multilingual Support

 # Array Configuration

-When matched, the data content will be serialized and converted to text output.
-This configuration does not support mixing with interpolation syntax.
+Matching will serialize the data content into text output.
+This type of configuration does not support mixing with interpolation syntax.

 {